Fixing the Purchase Price

 Here’s the sequence of events when somebody hires me to prepare a Buy Sell Agreement for their LLC:

-3. After paying and completing our Questionnaire Richard Keyt will prepare the Buy Sell Agreement and email it to the LLC’s contact person along with a letter of explanation.
-These documents are in digital (pdf) format for distribution to all members for their review and input.
+2. After paying and completing our Questionnaire Richard Keyt will prepare the Buy Sell Agreement and email it to the LLC’s contact person along with a letter of explanation.

 Our Fee to Prepare a Buy Sell Agreement